FINANCIAL AID ACADEMIC STANDARDS POLICY

 A Financial Aid Counselor will allow 150% of the additional hours needed to complete an additional bachelor’s degree to the existing “overall” credit hours previously attempted for the first bachelor’s degree.
 This new value will establish the new Maximum Timeframe that the student can receive financial aid.

-Students who have completed an undergraduate degree and are enrolled in an undergraduate or graduate program, for the sole purpose of attaining teacher licensure, may be eligible to receive Federal Stafford Loans at the undergraduate limit.
+Students who have completed an undergraduate degree and are enrolled in an undergraduate program, for the sole purpose of attaining teacher licensure, may be eligible to receive Federal Stafford Loans at the undergraduate limit.
 Students must be enrolled at least half-time in required teacher certification coursework.
 Students must submit a written request and a signed copy of their Program of Study to the Financial Aid Office.